 The matter of flying mounts is one that I’ve always had mixed feelings about with regard to the world design in Final Fantasy XIV.
 Because although Eorzea (and beyond) can be a beautiful sight from above, I also tend to find you lose a certain sense of “scale” and geographical context if you can just hop up into the air and fly in a straight line from one place to another without having to negotiate obstacles along the way.

-You didn’t used to be able to fly in the A Realm Reborn areas because zones weren’t designed with flying mounts in mind until first expansion Heavensward, but these days you can fly anywhere — and you don’t have to worry about Aether Currents in the A Realm Reborn areas.
+You didn’t used to be able to fly in the A Realm Reborn areas because zones weren’t designed with flying mounts in mind until first expansion Heavensward, but these days you can fly anywhere — and you don’t have to worry about Aether Currents in the A Realm Reborn areas, though you do have to have beaten A Realm Reborn’s story.
 I still find myself voluntarily walking from place to place in favour of flying, though; when I sit down for a Final Fantasy XIV session, I’m rarely in a rush, particularly while I replay the story content, and thus I’m more than happy to drink in the beautiful scenery and the wonderful ambience around me as I make my way to my next destination.

 Not everyone feels that way about the game, of course, and while everyone is of course free to enjoy Final Fantasy XIV however they see fit, I often find myself thinking it’s a bit of a shame when some people spend all their time in instances, no longer really appreciating it as a coherent virtual world.